Classification-Team-JM1/Classification_Predict_Package/README.md

 ![Streamlit base page](resources/imgs/streamlit-base-splash-screen.png)

 Congratulations!
-You've now officially deployed opened the application!
+You've now officially deployed the application!

 While we leave the modification of your web app up to you, the latter process of cloud deployment is outlined within the next section.